 - Written by Daniel Livingston

 My base consisted of a 13 in. x 13 in. x 2 in. thick chunk of wood.
 One I had sitting around for about 15 years, not knowing what to do with.
-Actually it's half of the original chunk.
+Actually, it’s half of the original chunk of wood.
 The other half will be used for my second Steampunk lamp project.
 I drilled a hole dead center to run the power cord through.
 I also routed a channel to hide the cord in and run it to the back of the chunk of wood.

-Please, please use a 3 wire power cord with a green safety ground wire and affix it to the metal inside somewhere.
-In this lamp I attached it to a large ring terminal which I put around the neck of the power switch before putting it through the rear cover.
-Since the rear cover is screwed onto the water meter with 4 rather large metal screws, it is electrically connected to all of the metal pipes.
+If you have room, try to use a 3-wire power cord with a green safety ground wire and affix it to the metal inside somewhere.
+In this lamp, I attached it to a large ring terminal which I put around the neck of the power switch before putting it through the rear cover.
+Since the rear cover is screwed onto the water meter with 4 rather large metal screws, it is electrically connected to all the metal pipes.
 A ground fault inside the lamp will trip your 15 A house breaker and not electrocute someone.
-Be sure to scrape any paint off of the cover where the switch makes contact as well as under the 4 cover screws as you want good contact.
+Be sure to scrape any paint off the cover where the switch makes contact as well as under the 4 cover screws as you want good contact.

 My background is in product safety and being that these lamps are mostly exposed metal, you risk the chance of an electrical shock if any of the live internal wires are nicked and contact any of the metal pipes.
-Using a three wire cord will allow you to ground all of the metal.
+Using a three-wire cord will allow you to ground all the metal.
 In the event of a short, a circuit breaker will trip and all is well.
-Also please pay attention when pulling your wires through the metal pipes and make sure to follow the color coded wires on the lamp socekts.
-White is neutral and should be connected to the aluminum colored screw of the socekt.
-If you choose to use a two wire cord, the neutral wire should connect to the wide blade side of a two wire power cord.
+Also, please pay attention when pulling your wires through the metal pipes and make sure to follow the color-coded wires on the lamp sockets.
+White is neutral and should be connected to the aluminum colored screw of the socket.
+If you choose to use a two-wire cord, the neutral wire should connect to the wide blade side of a two-wire power cord.

 Not wanting my lamp to mar my table top I screwed on these 4 rubber feet.
 They also helped level the lamp as the wood had a slight bow to the middle.
 I think I've had the rubber feet laying around for some time as well.
 I can't seem to throw anything out without stripping it of anything I see could be reused.